thejeffreyli/gui_msa/DailyLog.md

     (3) In msa_kernel.py, line 42 and 43, can you replace “./postemsa.pl” and “./derivative.pl” with “perl postemsa.pl” and “perl derivative.pl”, respectively?
 After I download and unzip your code, I have to make those two *.pl files as executables first and then run msa_main.py; otherwise I get an error.
 Other uses may have the same problem; my suggested modification could prevent this error message even if the two *.pl were not made executables.

 ### March 29-30, 2022 (Day 12-13)
+Bugs:

+Updates:
-* Addressed issue regarding scalability across different devices.
+* Addressed issue regarding scalability across different screen resolutions.
 Reached out to Miaoqi from Argonne APS.
 * Completely redesigned msa.ui with Qt designer.
+Used Layouts for textlabels.
 * Made changes to Makefile and msa_kernel.py.

+### March 31, 2022 (Day 14)
+Bugs:

+Updates:
+* Troubleshooting issues with qlabel.
+Figured it might have to do with screen resolution I am developing in.
+* Redesigned ui template again with smaller laptop resolution rather than desktop monitor resolution.
+Seems to resolve issue.
+* Added function for resetting directory to default.